-Leanne has spoken at conferences and other events, such as WE Day, the Women’s Research Education Association, and has been a guest speaker at the University of Toronto, Trent University, Mount Sinai Hospital and she has even done a TED Talk.
-Leanne has also had the amazing opportunity to be apart of the Queen’s Young Leaders Program from the University of Cambridge, in England.
+Leanne is a respected motivational speaker, activist and is a voice of change, both nationally and internationally.
+Leanne speaks frequently at conferences and other events, such as WE Day, the American Education Research Association, and has been a guest speaker at the University of Toronto, Trent University, Mount Sinai Hospital and she has even done a TED Talk.

-Today, Leanne continues to work on programs that help build self-esteem and confidence in girls, while providing the necessary tools to shape a future generation of resilient and self sufficient young women.
+Today, Leanne creates practical programs using a unique method called P.E.A.R. (prevention, engagement, action and resilience) which helps to provide girls with the necessary tools to tackle mental illness and everyday challenges.
+Leanne continues to work on programs and ideas that help build self-esteem and confidence in girls, while providing the necessary tools to shape a future generation of resilient and self sufficient young women.
 As she works toward implementing these programs within the education system, her aim is that policies will be put in place to address the travesty of bullying and its ongoing cycle within our society.